Serial Peripheral Interface (SPI)

 struct spi_controller *ctlr

-initialized master, originally from spi_alloc_master() or spi_alloc_slave()
+initialized controller, originally from spi_alloc_host() or spi_alloc_target()

 Context